Federal Procurement Institute

 The Federal Procurement Institute provides specific information concerning Federal Government policies related to procurements for grants, contracts and cooperative agreements.
 It is designed to be a resource for procurement professionals who purchases goods and services in support of federally sponsored programs or research.
-The Institute will focus on the recently enacted Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards which introduces new requirements in the procurement process for grants and cooperative agreements.
-The new policies were originally scheduled for implementation on December 26, 2014, universities now have an additional year to comply.
+The Institute will focus on the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards which introduces new requirements in the procurement process for grants and cooperative agreements.
+The new policies were originally scheduled for implementation on December 26, 2014, universities now have additional time to comply.

 As a result of this training, participants will be able to: